ShaikhQuddus/Student-Alcohol-Consumption-Analysis-using-Python/README.md

 Repository Contents:

-HTMl File: Includes Python code and its result used for analysis of data.
+Pdf File: Includes Python code and its result used for analysis of data.

 Data: Sample dataset used for analysis.